NCW FOUNDATION FOR YOUTH GRANT

 • Funds must be expended within 6 months

-• Applications are accepted year-round and awards are made every other month (Jan, Mar, May, July, Sept, Nov)
+Applications are accepted year-round and awards are made every other month (Jan, Mar, May, July, Sept, Nov).

 Examples of previously funded programs:

-• School-related field trips
+• In-state field trips and afterschool activities

 NCW Foundation for Youth Grant Application